Keywords-AI/awesome-local-ai/README.md

 - [Predibase](https://predibase.com/) - Serverless LoRA Fine-Tuning and Serving for LLMs.

 ## Developer tools
+- [Keywords AI](https://www.keywordsai.co/) - The enterprise-grade software to build, monitor, and improve your AI application.
+Keywords AI is a full-stack LLM engineering platform for developers and PMs.
 - [Jan Framework](https://jan.ai/docs/) - At its core, Jan is a **cross-platform, local-first and AI native** application framework that can be used to build anything.
 - [Pinecone](https://www.pinecone.io) - Long-Term Memory for AI.
 - [PoplarML](https://www.poplarml.com) - PoplarML enables the deployment of production-ready, scalable ML systems with minimal engineering effort.